bitcraze/aideck-gap8-examples/docs/ai-examples/classification-demo.md

 /validation/class_1/*.jpeg
 /validation/class_2/*.jpeg
 ```

----
-## Fine-tune a pre-trained image classification CNN
+#### Fine-tune the network with your custom dataset
 From `aideck-gap8-examples/examples/ai/classification/` run `python train_classifier.py [--args]`.

 For possible arguments, review the `parse_args()` function in `main.py`.

-Automatically generates quantized and non-quantized TensorFlow Lite models.
+Automatically generates quantized and non-quantized TensorFlow Lite models and puts them in the `model/` directory.

+### Option 2: Use our pre-trained model
+To use our pre-trained models, trained on the Bitcraze flight arena + a Christmas package, extract `classification.tflite` and `classification_q.tflite` from `classification_tflite_files.zip` into the `model/` directory.

 ---
+## Deploy on the AI-deck
-## Execute the image classification CNN on the AI-deck
+### Option 1: Flash the image classification CNN to the AI-deck (recommended)

 After successfully completing all previous steps, you can now run the classification CNN on the AI-deck.
 From a terminal with the docker container, or gap_sdk dev environment, in the `aideck-gap8-examples/` folder, execute: